A. Increase in Capacity or Name Change.

 C. Changes to Licensure Information.

-(1) A licensee shall immediately notify the Department of any change in the information the licensee had submitted with the most recent application.
+(1) A licensee shall immediately notify the Department of any changes that occur in the licensee's operations that were not submitted with the most recent application.

-(2) A licensee shall forward to the Department a copy of any report or citation of a violation of any applicable building codes, sanitary codes, fire safety codes, or other regulations affecting the health, safety, or welfare of residents within 7 days of receipt of the report or citation.
+(2) A licensee shall forward to the Department a copy of any report or citation of a violation that affects the health, safety, or welfare of participants, including building codes, sanitary codes, fire safety codes, or other regulations, that remains uncorrected or unresolved within 7 days of receiving the report or citation.

-(1) A license is valid only in the name of the licensee to whom it is issued, and is not subject to sale, assignment, or other transfer.
+(1) A license is valid only in the name of the person to whom it is issued and is not subject to sale, assignment, or other transfer.

 (2) A license is valid only for the premises for which it was originally issued.